Be clear and explicit about your values and expectations

 - Communicate your values and expectations early and clearly up, down and sideways.

 Last but not least, you can’t be selective about when to deliver on your promises and stand for your expectation.
 Communicating values you can’t live up to and stand for consistently is much worse than not communicating them at all.
 I have pledged that “every word coming out of my mouth is a promise and a commitment”, and that applies to my pledge and expectations.
-This is not very easy to live up to; but I strongly believe that nothing works without integrity.
-So I honor my word and stay true to my values, no matter how difficult it might be.
+This is not always easy and could be quite painful at times; but I strongly believe that nothing works without integrity.